mkurak/cw.api.core.events/DEV_NOTES.md

   - Runtime rejection of invalid async handlers on sync events.
   - Error capture, `throwOnError`, core lifecycle emission, and metadata flow.
   - Subscriber bookkeeping (`unsubscribe`, `removeEvent`, `hasSubscribers`).
+- `tests/module.test.ts` ensures `eventsModule` and `useEvents()` integrate with the container as expected, always returning the same singleton instance.
 - Maintain coverage ≥90% (statements/lines/functions/branches) in line with the
   repository hooks by extending the suite when new behaviours appear.